A glossary of working definitions

 Queer: An umbrella term that refers to being part of the LGBTQIA+ community.
 This word has historically been used as a slur and therefore should not be used except through personal reclamation.

-Questioning: Being uncertain of one’s sexual/romantic orientation or gender.
+Questioning: term referring to being uncertain of one’s sexual orientation or identity.

 Race: a class or kind of people unified by shared interests, habits, or characteristics.
 Race is often argued as being a social construct because race is not biological.
 A person categorized as black in the USA could be categorized as white in Brazil and colored in South Africa.
 If race were biological, racial categories would remain constant across boundaries.
 However, racialized experiences, responses and reactions are a reality and cannot be ignored on the premise of biology alone.